Start the service

 Multiple users can share control of the same desktop.
 There are two types of users in this case: regular Host users and temporary Guest users.

-Hosts are are fully trusted users who have an account on the system and have complete control over what a Guest can access.
+Hosts are fully trusted users who have an account on the system and have complete control over what a Guest can access.
 An ongoing session begins when one Host is signed in and ends when the last Host leaves.
 All Guests and Invites are removed when an ongoing session ends.

 Guests are users who are invited to join an ongoing session.
 As a Host, this can be useful when you want to share a workstation with a remote colleague who should not have a permanent account on the system.